Zidqa

 In Mandaeism, zidqa (ࡆࡉࡃࡒࡀ) refers to alms or almsgiving.
 Mandaean priests receive regular financial contributions from laypeople, since priesthood is typically a full-time occupation.
 Zidqa is also offered to the poor and needy.

+In Mandaean scriptures, including the Qulasta, the term kana ḏ-zidqa is used to refer to alms collection.
+The word kana is originally used to refer to vessels for storing water or milk, and is of Akkadian origin.

 Other uses

 The Mandaic term zidqa brika (literally "blessed oblation") refers to a ritual meal blessed by priests.
 An early self-appellation for Mandaeans is bhiri zidqa, meaning 'elect of righteousness'.